zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/script-expressions.md

 }
 ```

-Now let's consider another example script that contains a `for` loop.
+Now let's consider another example of script that contains a `for` loop.

 ```csharp
 public static void Example2()